-Reaching out to a local operator for transport, accommodation, or experience can seem daunting for a new Champion.
-Read our interview with Lee Ling and Georgina on how to best work with operators.
+Reaching out to a local operator for transport, accommodation, or activities can feel daunting when you organize your trip!
+Read on for our interview with Lee Ling and Georgina on how they work with operators.

-Hi Lee Ling and Georgina, Thanks for sharing some of your experience in curating your trips today!
+Hi Lee Ling and Georgina, Thanks for sharing your experiences with us today!
 To start off, would you recommend to work with local operators directly?

 Lee Ling: Yes!
 I book with local operators for all countries I visit.
-One big reason is cost: If I use local operators, I can lower the trip cost for my group by a lot.
-But more importantly, we here at 3PlayGrounds believe in working with the local operators directly, instead of some overseas middle men.
-By doing that we can support the local communities.
-So we hope that our travels can make a positive impact to the locals this way.
+One reason is cost: If I use local operators, I can lower the trip cost for my group.
+But more importantly, at 3PlayGrounds we believe in working with the local operators directly.
+This way we can support the local communities and make a positive impact to the locals.

 Georgina: Also, I want to share with my group unique places that I personally want to go.
 A package from an agent would be boring for me.
 I work with the local operators to make it a unique experience, the one that I like best.